Skip to the content.

 Configuration

-The memory transport is configured using the .WithProviderMemory():
+Then, configure the memory transport using .WithProviderMemory():

 using SlimMessageBus.Host.Memory;